opensourcepledge/docs/reading-list-economics-of-public-goods.md

 * “[The Economics of Technology Sharing: Open Source and Beyond][tirole]” by Josh Lerner and Jean Tirole, particularly p 102–105
 * “[The Success of Open Source][weber]” by Steven Weber, particularly p 149–156 (gift economy, public good, positive network externalities); p 227–231 (property rights); p 231–243 (distributed innovation); p 243–248 (tragedy of the commons, positive externalities, meaningful work).
 * “Is There Such a Thing as a Gift Economy?” by Marcel Hénaff.
 In “[Gift Giving and the ‘Embedded’ Economy in the Ancient World][gori]” by Gori et al. See p 71–74 (on why “gift economy” can be an oxymoron)
-* “[The Common Good][common-good]” by Waheed Hussain, Margaret Kohn, in the Stanford Encyclopedia of Philosophy
+* “[The Common Good][common-good]” by Waheed Hussain; Margaret Kohn in the Stanford Encyclopedia of Philosophy

 ## Queue

+* “[Public Goods][public-goods]” by Julian Reiss in the Stanford Encyclopedia of Philosophy
 * “[Envisioning Real Utopias][utopias]” by Erik Olin Wright, see “wikipedia”
 * “[Markets without Symbolic Limits][symbolic]” by Brennan et al
 * “[Group Duties][group]” by Stephanie Collins